jvines/astroARIADNE/README.md

-Executing the previous block will start the photometry and stellar parameter retrieval routine. **ARIADNE** will query Gaia DR2 for an estimate on the temperature, radius and the parallax, which can be used as priors for the fitting routine, and luminosity for completeness, as it's not used during the fit, and prints them along with its TIC, KIC IDs if any of those exist, its Gaia DR2 ID, and maximum line-of-sight extinction Av:
+Executing the previous block will start the photometry and stellar parameter retrieval routine. **ARIADNE** will query Gaia DR2 for an estimate on the temperature, radius, parallax and luminosity for display as preliminar information, as it's not used during the fit, and prints them along with its TIC, KIC IDs if any of those exist, its Gaia DR3 ID, and maximum line-of-sight extinction Av:

 ```
 			Gaia DR2 ID : 4875693023844840448